goddivor/elearning/README.md

-# 3D E-Learning Platform - Frontend
+# Elearning 3D+ Platform - Frontend

 Modern and responsive frontend for the 3D interactive e-learning platform built with React, TypeScript, and Vite.